Earl Armstrong Arena: Notable events

+The first World Ringette Championships took place here, the 1990 World Ringette Championships.
+The winning team was Canadian.

 The Central Canada Hockey League has held its annual draft there for five straight seasons, from 2011 to 2016.

 The arena played host to the 1987 Purolator Cup, National Midget Hockey Championships.
 It was also the home arena for the two most successful Gloucester Rangers minor hockey clubs.
 In 1989 (1973 births) and 1991 (1975 births) the clubs won the Ottawa District Championships and then went on to capture the All-Ontario Provincial Championships at the Major Bantam AA level (no AAA in Ottawa at that time).
 That 1989 provincial championship was hosted by the Rangers at the Earl Armstrong Arena.

 Great North Wrestling came to the venue on August 8, 2008 in with an event featuring former WWE stars Bushwacker Luke, The Honky Tonk Man and Hannibal.
 Great North Wrestling returned to the Earl Armstrong Arena on August 8, 2009 in an event once again featuring Hannibal.

 Great North Wrestling will be returning to the arena on May 30, 2015 with a card featuring Brutus The Barber Beefcake, Hannibal and Canadian Senator Patrick Brazeau as reported in The National Post.